andrewpfunk/serverless-tutorial/README.md

 3. After adding the 'couchbase' module, commit the changes to the repository and trigger a new build to ensure the function can find the required dependency.

+---

 We'll run `npm install` in Part Four.
-For now let's just create that package.json file in GitHub.
+For now let's just create that package.json file manually in GitHub.

 - In the GitHub repo, add a file named package.json and paste the following content:

 ~~~
 {
   "dependencies": {
-    "couchbase": "^4.4.6"
+    "couchbase": "^4.5.0"
   }
 }
 ~~~